Why collect scientific books?

 When confronted with multiple copies of the same book, savvy collectors are increasingly looking for something that distinguishes one copy from all the others.
 This can be an inscription from the author; a bookplate recording that a copy once belonged to a notable collector or an esteemed contemporary; an unusually attractive binding on a book that is usually found in plain covers; or condition that is so fine that the copy is now in a league of its own.
 Whatever form it takes, that uniqueness is now an absolute requirement for most serious collectors.

 Sometimes a book ticks all of those boxes, which has a major impact on price.
-Newton’s Principia, for example, is a book normally found in a functional brown leather binding, and usually with some condition problems because it was studied so closely; average copies typically sell for about $200,000.
-The remarkable copy presented by Newton to his patron King James II, however, bound in a gleaming red goatskin binding, sold for more than $2,000,000.
+Newton’s Principia, for example, is a book normally found in a functional brown leather binding, and usually with some condition problems because it was studied so closely; average copies typically sell for about $300,000.
+The remarkably well preserved first edition above however, sold for $3,719,500 in 2016.

 This focus on the unique has turned a spotlight on to connoisseurship, and made book-collecting much more interesting.
 Not all books yield their charms as easily as that spectacular Newton, and there is a real thrill in being able to decipher an ownership mark, or identify a relationship that was missed by others.
 The collection of scientific books offers so many opportunities for such discoveries, making it especially rewarding, combining the pleasures of detective work with the thrill of the hunt.